dhansel/Altair8800-IOBus/10-bus-monitor/README.md

 header pins) or directly soldered onto the board as shown in the picture above.

 The "GP18" header is not needed - you can leave it unpopulated.
-It is just included for debugging and test purposes.
+It is just included for testing and possible future additions.
 If you do install it, make sure to first break the connection between CLR and GP18 on the board.

 If you are only interested in the capture functionality via USB and not the displays,